-The increase of degrees of freedom in the structural model only marginally influences the SPL at the observers.
-The spectrum at observer position C shows a small decrease of the amplitude at BPF while there is a small increase at second to sixth harmonics of BPF.
-However, observer D shows a small increase at BPF while amplitudes of higher harmonics are almost unchanged.
+The increase of degrees of freedom in the structural model only marginally influences the SPL at the observer positions A-D (Figure 16).
+The spectra at observer positions A and C show a small decrease of the amplitude at BPF while there is a small increase at second to sixth harmonics of BPF.
+However, observers B and D show a small increase at BPF while amplitudes of higher harmonics are almost unchanged.
 Generally, the effect is a bit stronger for case LC2_FSC3.
-These small changes might be an impact of the slightly reduced blade-tower distance and the increased blade tip velocity when the blade passes the tower which is reported in the previous section.
+These small changes might be an impact of the slightly reduced blade-tower distance and the increased blade tip velocity when the blade passes the tower which was reported in the previous section.
 For frequencies below BPF, the maximum amplitude increases slightly which could be induced by the structural eigenmodes of the turbine as well as by the impact of vortex shedding at the tower.